-Review of investigations by utilizing the PREA Audit - Adult Prisons & Jails Documentation Review - Investigations template demonstrated three of three investigations reviewed had areas of the investigation requirements that were not included in the investigation documentation.
+Review of investigations by utilizing the PREA Audit - Adult Prisons & Jails Documentation Review - Investigations template demonstrated eight sexual abuse and three sexual harassment investigations reviewed had all required areas of investigation requirements included in investigation documentation.

-(a-b) The Nebraska State Penitentiary PAQ states the agency/facility has a policy related to criminal and administrative agency investigations.
+(a-b) The Omaha Correctional Center PAQ states the agency/facility has a policy related to criminal and administrative agency investigations.

-Nebraska Department of Correctional Services, Sexual Assault/Abuse Policy 203.11, page 23-24, section EE., states, "NDCS shall ensure that an administrative or criminal investigation is completed for all allegations of sexual assault/abuse and sexual harassment, including third party and anonymous reports, in a prompt, thorough and objective manner.
-Any outside entities responsible for conducting administrative or criminal investigations of sexual assault/abuse shall have in place a policy governing the conduct of such investigations that complies with PREA standards and shall provide training pertaining to the investigator of sexual assault/abuse in confinement settings to the agents and investigators who conduct such investigations.
+Nebraska Department of Correctional Services, Sexual Assault/Abuse Policy 203.11, page 24, section EE., states, "NDCS shall ensure that an administrative or criminal investigation is completed for all allegations of sexual assault/abuse and sexual harassment, including third party and anonymous reports, in a prompt, thorough and objective manner.
+Any outside entities responsible for conducting administrative or criminal investigations of sexual assault/abuse shall have in place a policy governing the conduct of such investigations that complies with PREA standards and shall provide training pertaining to the investigation of sexual assault/abuse in confinement settings to the agents and investigators who conduct such investigations.
 When outside agencies investigate sexual abuse/assault, NDCS shall cooperate with outside investigators and endeavor to remain informed about the progress of the investigation."